 Are you in need of mental health care in Germany?
-Read this post to learn where to start searching and how to find a therapist in Germany and receive mental health counselling.
+Read this post to learn where to start searching and how to find an English speaking therapist in Germany and receive mental health counselling.

 Finding a therapist who speaks your language can be super challenging in Germany.
 In this article, I have compiled some resources where non-German speakers can find the support and care they need for their emotional wellbeing.

 Read where to get urgent mental healthcare in Germany, how to find short term mental health ‘first aids’ at affordable costs and long term mental health treatment in Germany.